lucychoi1215/Intro-to-Interactive-Media/FinalProject/readme.md

 ![BlockDiagram](BlockDiagram.jpg)

 **4.List of parts you need that are not in your kit**
-- A box enclosure (made of translucent acrylic)
+- A box enclosure (3mm thick cardboard)
+- Laser cut translucent acrylic (1 in. by 1 in. x 16)
 - Additional push buttons
-- Frame to separate led lights
+- Styrofoam (to be used under the touch pads)
 - Arduino board with additional ports (at least 32 ports for 16-button touch pad)

 **5.Description of the Arduino program**
 - The Arduino program will receive signal from processing and light up different LEDs according to the signal.